-On December 22, 2022 Dolly Varden closed a brokered private placement offering (the "December Offering") for gross proceeds of approximately \$20.7 million, including the full exercise of the agents' option, and also received \$1.9 million from Hecla Canada Ltd.'s pro-rata participation to maintain its 10.21% ownership on a fully diluted basis, for aggregate gross proceeds of \$22.6 million to the Company.
-The Company issued: (i) 5,634,FT Shares at a price of \$0.90 per FT Share; (ii) 14,884,700 FT Sjares that were issued as part of a charity arrangement (the "Charity FT Shares" and together with the FT Offered Shares, the "Offered Shares") at a price of \$1.05 per Charity FT Share; and (iii) 2,334,114 Common Shares to Hecla Canada Ltd. The December Offering was led by Research Capital Corporation and Eventus Capital Corp., as co-lead agents and joint bookrunners, on behalf of a syndicate of agents, including Haywood Securities Inc. (collectively, the "December Agents").
-Pursuant to the Ancillary Rights Agreement, Hecla exercised its anti-dilution right in respect of the December Offering to acquire 2,334,114 Common Shares at a price per Common Share of \$0.83 for gross proceeds of \$1.9 million.
+On December 22, 2022 Dolly Varden closed a brokered private placement offering (the "December 2022 Offering") for gross proceeds of approximately \$20.7 million, including the full exercise of the agents' option, and also received \$1.9 million from Hecla's pro-rata participation to maintain its 10.21% ownership on a fully diluted basis, for aggregate gross proceeds of \$22.6 million to the Company.
+The Company issued: (i) 1,408,629 FT Shares at a price of \$3.60 per FT Share; (ii) 3,721,175 FT Shares that were issued as part of a charity arrangement (the "Charity FT Shares") at a price of \$4.20 per Charity FT Share; and (iii) 583,529 Common Shares to Hecla.
+The December 2022 Offering was led by Research Capital

+Corporation and Eventus Capital Corp., as co-lead agents and joint bookrunners, on behalf of a syndicate of agents, including Haywood Securities Inc. (collectively, the "December 2022 Agents").
+Pursuant to the Ancillary Rights Agreement, Hecla exercised its anti-dilution right in respect of the December 2022 Offering to acquire 583,529 Common Shares at a price per Common Share of \$3.32 for gross proceeds of \$1.9 million.